-All management of the planned development of the Project will be provided by the Arizona First Development LLC.
+All management of the planned development of the Project will be provided by the Arizona First Development.
 Such management includes coordination of efforts to obtain the necessary building entitlements, management of the actual construction, efforts to secure necessary construction financing, and coordination of post construction sale efforts.

-Projections describing estimated acquisition, renovation and conversion costs are contained in the Investment/Executive Summary Document, attached hereto as part of Exhibit C. Pursuant to such projections the estimated cost of construction is approximately \$1,550,000.
+Projections describing estimated acquisition, renovation and conversion costs are attached hereto as part of Exhibit "B".
+Pursuant to such projections the estimated cost of construction is approximately \$1,800,000.

-Arizona First Development LLC will coordinate construction and intends to enter into contracts with a licensed general contractor on behalf of the Company.
-No fees other than its interest in the Company and the one-time administration fee will be paid to the Manager for such services.
-Affiliates of the Manager may be paid normal and customary real estate fees as duly licensed real estate broker/agents.
+Arizona First Development LLC will coordinate construction and renovation items and intends to enter into contracts with licensed sub-contractors on behalf of the Company.
+No fees are paid, other than an administrative fee, interest in the Company, a construction management fee, and a real estate commission upon acquisition will be paid to the Members or their affiliates for such service.

-The Manager will obtain construction financing for the acquisition, development, and construction cost of the Project.
-The Company, at this time, has not engaged in any pre-sale activities nor does it intend to begin sales activities until it has the appropriate approval from the Department of Real Estate of the State of Arizona.
+In order to pay for the cost of construction, the Managers have obtained construction financing as part of the acquisition and development financing.
+The Company, at this time, has not engaged in any pre-sale activities nor does it intend to begin sales activities until receipt of a temporary public report from the Department of Real Estate of the State of Arizona.